 In this manner, you can remove the nails and the front panel, as to clean the inside of the mailbox.
 Fit the handle as well as a latch (to the bottom) to the structure.
 Work with attention and check if the components are inserted properly.

 Last but not least, you have to take care of the finishing touches.
 Therefore, fill the holes and the cracks with wood filler and let it dry out for several hours, before sanding the surface with 120-grit sandpaper.
+Don’t forget to caulk the gaps between the components to make the mailbox waterproof.

 Top Tip: Protect the wooden components from rot by applying several coats of paint.
 We strongly recommend you to check out the rest of the project, about building the support for the wood mailbox.